Double object (Le ... a mi hermana...?)

 Uno/a – "one" as impersonal.

-"Si lo tratan mal a uno, no debe permitirlo" (if they treat one badly, one musn't allow it), "uno ya no sabe cuales son las reglas" (one doesn't know what are the rules anymore).
+"Si (lo) tratan mal a uno, no debe permitirlo" (if they treat one badly, one musn't allow it.

 I would recommend to find examples of these in whatever you're reading at the moment (in Spanish, of course) to understand it even more in context, and then it's all about practice and awareness!